-Assign students to teams or groups.
-Cut out castes (on the left) and job descriptions (on the right).
+Within your group, cut out the castes (on the left) and job descriptions (on the right).
+Try to match the caste to the job description.
 The first team to correctly match all castes to their job description is the winning team.